Offline Sync Strategies & Background Workflows

 });

-Cross-Browser & Compatibility Notes: CRDT libraries like Yjs or Automerge rely on modern JS features and often ship with WASM polyfills for performance.
+Cross-Browser & Compatibility Notes: CRDT libraries like Yjs or Automerge rely on modern JS features.
 Memory overhead scales with operation history; implement tombstone pruning and limit history depth to prevent IndexedDB bloat.
-Safari’s WebKit JIT may deoptimize large WASM modules, so monitor heap usage in production.
+Monitor heap usage in production on all target browsers.

 Payload Optimization & Network Efficiency